Page Navigation

 - Electrical machines and equipment

-Some of the best electrical companies in the state include Starr Electric Company in Charlotte or Pullen Construction Company in Raleigh.
+Some of the best electrical companies in the state include Starr Electric Company in Charlotte and Pullen Construction Company in Raleigh.

 Apprenticeship Programs

-The programs are managed by the Electrical Training Alliance and available through JATCS in your region.
+These are managed by the Electrical Training Alliance and available through JATCs in your region.

 After you finish your training, you can get employed by a union company.